 Although a bisque and a chowder are both cream-based soups and most often feature seafood, it is their consistency that defines them and makes them quite different from each other.
 Whereas a bisque is smooth, a chowder is chunky, chock full of hearty pieces of ingredients such as potato and clams or corn.
 We also see bacon as an important ingredient in a chowder when it would not be featured in a bisque.

 Making a Lobster Bisque

 Lobster bisque is one of the more popular versions of this soup and, if made in a traditional manner, requires several steps.
 The first is to make the stock.
 The shells of crustaceans happen to be loaded with flavor, but because they can't be eaten, alternative ways to extract that flavor, namely by roasting and then simmering them, came into being.
 To make a lobster bisque, begin by steaming a live lobster, saving the liquid you used to steam it.

 After removing the cooked meat from the lobster, the shells are drizzled with olive oil and roasted in a hot oven or cooked on the stove along with some aromatics like onions, carrots, and maybe fennel until everything is brown and toasty.

 The next step is to deglaze your roasting pan with something decadent like brandy or cognac, reduce, and then add the steaming liquid and simmer with a couple of bay leaves until it's reduced quite a bit.
 This will concentrate and intensify the flavor even further.

 Strain and use the resulting stock as the base for your bisque.
 Sometimes, bisque is thickened with rice and then puréed along with some or all of the meat.
 (Puréeing the meat heightens the flavor of the bisque and also helps with thickening.)
-You can purée half the meat and reserve some big chunks of tail and claw meat to add to the bisque at the end.
+There is also the option to purée half the meat, and reserve some of the larger chunks of tail and claw meat to add at the end.